 About Lebanon Opera House

-LOH is prominently situated on the Colburn Park green in historic downtown Lebanon, NH.
-Since 1924, LOH has served as one of the cultural cornerstones of the Upper Valley region as a vaudeville theater, movie house, community gathering place, and city hall.
+Lebanon Opera House is prominently situated on the Colburn Park green in historic downtown Lebanon, NH.
+Since 1924, LOH has served as one of the cultural cornerstones of the Upper Valley region as a vaudeville theater, movie house, community gathering place, and town hall.

-LOH’s 800-seat hall—the largest proscenium theater in the Upper Valley—is a favorite stop for many touring musicians and is coveted by local arts organizations.
+LOH’s 800-seat hall—the largest proscenium theater in the Upper Valley—is a favorite stop for many national touring artists and is coveted by local arts organizations.

-Today, LOH remains dedicated to presenting high-quality performances in music, dance and theater.
-Each season, nearly a dozen community arts groups (including Opera North, City Center Ballet, North Country Community Theatre) and students in the Lebanon School District set up residence on the LOH stage.
+Each season, nearly a dozen community arts groups (including Opera North, Revels North, City Center Ballet, North Country Community Theatre) and students in the Lebanon School District set up residence on the LOH stage.
 Our house becomes their home and all artists—regardless of age or experience level—have the opportunity to perform on a professional stage with expert technicians and quality equipment.

 Lebanon Opera House is an Equal Employment Opportunity (EEO) organization and does not discriminate on the basis of race, national origin, religion, gender, age, etc. with respect to employment opportunities.